 For the uninitiated, insurance offers you financial protection against significant and unforeseen losses.
 Simply put, you pay a fixed amount of money (called a premium) regularly to an insurance company, and in return, they will pay for damages or losses above a certain amount.

-It is not a new concept to most people, but it is often boring complex, simply because it is technical.
+It is not a new concept to most people, but it can feel boring or overly complex simply because it is highly technical.

-Terms like deductible, excess, or co-payment are often used, and you must understand their definitions to avoid getting too many different plans.
+Terms like deductible, excess, or co-payment are often used, and you must understand their definitions to avoid collecting too many overlapping plans.

-If you’ve ever wondered if you have enough protection or if you’ve ever felt uncomfortable paying so much for insurance, this is how you assess.
+If you’ve ever wondered if you have enough protection or if you’ve ever felt uncomfortable paying so much for premiums, weighing the risks of being underinsured vs overinsured is how you accurately assess your financial health.

 How Can You Be Underinsured?